 Who might struggle

-• People who need specialized medical care — some specialist categories require trips to Birmingham or Nashville
+- People who need highly specialized medical care — some procedures require trips to Birmingham or Nashville

 Frequently asked questions